Hang Out with Your Pup at These Dog-Friendly Patios in Boston

 The all-American eatery and dive-ish bar at One Kendall Square is heralded for its creative and delicious takes on classic comfort foods, and of course its satisfying beer list and cocktails.
 Now you know that your dog can join you on the patio.

 This South End tapas joint serves up Barcelona-inspired small plates made with locally sourced ingredients—it’s a dog-friendly must-visit.

 The open-air beer garden on the Greenway is the perfect spot to chill with your pets and friends on a summer night.
 Stay tuned for details about this season’s plans.

 Turtle Swamp Brewing

-While this new brewery continues to put the finishing touches on its indoor tasting room, it offers a welcoming seating area and food truck site outside a funky refurbished garage.
+This brewery offers a welcoming seating area and food truck site outside a funky refurbished garage.
 Stay for a while and enjoy the laid-back vibes (and many puppy patrons) over some Jamaica Plain-brewed beer.

 3377 Washington St., Jamaica Plain, Boston, 617-522-0030, turtleswampbrewing.com.